anki-code/xontrib-output-search/README.md

 ```

 ## Known issues

 #### `cat file` is not captured ([xonsh/issues/3744](https://github.com/xonsh/xonsh/issues/3744))
 Workaround: `cat file | head` or `cat file | grep text`.

 #### Alt+F combination may not working in PyCharm terminal
 Workaround: `f__` + <kbd>Tab</kbd>.

+#### The readline shell type was not tested

+We're using the xonsh recommended prompt-toolkit shell type to test the output search xontrib.
+There could be the issues in the readline shell type.
+PRs are welcome!

 #### The Alt+F in the readline is to move forward
 Workaround: set `$XONTRIB_OUTPUT_SEARCH_KEY='i'` before `xontrib load output_search`.